Vegan Easter Cupcakes With Lemon Buttercream Frosting

 An electric hand mixer whipping vegan butter into vegan buttercream.

-Step 8: Gradually add the powdered sugar to the butter, blending it with the hand mixer to prevent spilling.
+Step 8: Mix in Sugar – Gradually add the powdered sugar to the butter, blending it with the hand mixer to prevent spilling.

-Step 9: Add the vanilla extract, lemon juice, and turmeric.
+Finally, Step 9: Include Frosting Color and Flavor – Add the vanilla extract, lemon juice, and turmeric.
 Continue to whip until the frosting is fluffy.
 If the frosting is too thick, add plant-based milk, one teaspoon at a time.
 If it’s too thin, add more powdered sugar, ¼ cup at a time.

 How to Frost Your Cupcakes